pdimens/mimick/docs/simulation_process.md

 Mimick 2.0 had a complete overhaul that rewrote the entire simulation process and we detail that process below.
-This description will ignore all the checks and validations Mimick does before beginning simulation because it's more of a user-experience techincaltechnical detail and not directly relevant to simulation itself.
+This description will ignore all the checks and validations Mimick does before beginning simulation because it's more of a user-experience technical detail and not directly relevant to simulation itself.

 ```mermaid
 %%{init: {"themeVariables": { "lineColor": "#C9C9C9", "mainBkg": "#f5f6f9" }}}%%